-Caius Sallustius Crispus (86 - 34 BC) was a Roman historian who was well known for his works detailing very limited events.
-His style was direct and concise and his biographical treatments are particularly vivid.
-He was tribune of the people (52 BC) and praetor (46) and an avid supporter of Caesar.
-He was ejected from the senate in 50 BC, for adultery, but his support of Caesar during the civil war period was likely the main cause.
+Gaius Sallustius Crispus was a Roman historian who was well known for his works detailing very limited events.
+His style was direct and concise, and his biographical treatments are particularly vivid.
+He was Tribune of the People (52 BC) and Praetor (46 BC) and an avid supporter of Julius Caesar.
+He was ejected from the senate in 50 BC for adultery, but his support of Caesar during the civil war period was likely the main cause.

 He has several important works: the History of Rome covered the period between 78 and 67 BC, but unfortunately survives only in fragments.
-Bellum Catilinae details the Catlinarian Conspiracy and Bellum Jugurthinum is a valuable resource on the Jugurthan war.
+Bellum Catilinae details the Catilinarian Conspiracy and Bellum Jugurthinum is a valuable resource on the Jugurthan war.

 Did you know...

 A praetor is an annually elected magistrate of the ancient Roman Republic.